-During this time, Dave Kirk (www.kirkframeworks.com) who just moved into town from Serotta stopped by the shop to introduce himself.
+During this time, Dave Kirk (Kirk Frameworks) who just moved into town from Serotta Bicycles stopped by the shop to introduce himself.
 We became fast friends and remain so to this day.
 He started to work for us part-time and, over the years, he eventually became a full-time employee.
 It was through Dave’s contact with Dave Halstead that we hooked up with Ibis LLC.
-Scot Nicol, the founder of Ibis, had just sold the company but was still working with the new owners to keep them on track.
 We started to build all their steel frames in addition to our own and several other brands.
 We were still having a lot of fun.
 We had some great employees at the time like Matt “The Head” Calanchini and Isaac “Shop Boy Superstar” Strout.
 We still had annual open houses and we rode bikes like crazy.
 It was also really cool to hook up with an industry icon like Ibis.

 Growing sales as well as the continuing work from Ibis and other brands meant that we eventually ran out of room and production capacity.
-The new owners of Ibis LLC, Eric and Roger, decided that there was no point in having an empty shop in Santa Rosa so we figured out a way to move their tools and equipment to Bozeman in order to increase production.
-Once again, we moved to a shop in an old flour mill that was about 5000 s/f.
+Once again, we moved; we found a great shop in an old flour mill that was about 5000 s/f.

 Story Mill is a cool old historic landmark that used to produce flour and was owned by Bozeman’s version of the Rockefellers, the Story family.
 This was when things were really getting crazy.
 Ibis LLC had moved all their equipment up and we had a serious head of steam going.
 We were building a lot of frames and powder-coating them.
-Unfortunately, things were a little shaky at Ibis LLC.
+Then an opportunity to build our own facility came along.

-So I sold my house, which I had been renting out.
-I used the money I made to pay off some Ibis LLC bills.
-I also funded my portion of a down payment on a new building that I, along with two partners, built in 2002.
-We were lucky to find a site that was centrally located in the downtown area of Bozeman, so I got this idea that I would attach a bike shop to the frame shop and create a cycling community center.
+Myself along with two partners found a building site that was centrally located in the downtown area of Bozeman.
+So I got this idea that we could build a building and attach a bike shop to the frame shop and create a cycling community center.
 Inspired by some of the cool brewpubs I’d been in, the bike shop looked into the frame shop through a large viewing window.
 We started construction in 2001 and in early 2002, we moved to the new building and opened Stark Raven Cycles.
-Ibis (http://www.ibiscycles.com/) and Scot Nicol, along with new owners, have since been reborn and are doing great!

 Mendenhall was a period of great change.
 We moved to our brand-new custom building, opened Stark Raven Cycles (SRC), and had a giant open house.
 Tons of people showed up and we quickly had a good foothold in the market.
 Surprisingly, SRC exceeded our sales volume forecasts and made money in the first year.
 Our initial model was to be a very small, lean, pro shop with one or two employees and only cater to the high-end.
 Unfortunately, we (really just me, Tony, and Loretta hated the idea) got greedy and lost focus.
 We grew too fast and made a fatal mistake: we took on skis.
 While we labored under the weight of a failing ski investment, Strong Frames suffered from my lack of attention.
 All of a sudden, Strong Frames, which originally had enough strength to build the building, fund the bike shop, and pay its staff, was struggling to survive.
 I had to decide if I wanted to risk it all to save the bike shop or abandon the bike shop and save Strong Frames.

 I learned a lot and don’t regret anything, but it was easily the hardest time in my business history.
 Tony moved to Lewistown to start his own business, “The Freewheeling Tony Smith”.
 Tony and I are still on good terms, but I miss him around the shop.
 Things have a funny way of working out and it’s almost like things happened the way they were supposed to.
 I had several employees leave, a couple more left for college, and we saw an opportunity to close the store.
 One of my good friends here in town, Pete Hendrickson, owns a really cool brewpub across the street, Montana Ale Works and has a large staff of young outdoorsy people.
 I was telling him that I was considering closing the retail shop and might be having a liquidation sale.
 He told some of his employees and they were knocking down the door for the sale.
 We had the whole store liquidated in about two weeks.